-Ms. Kassel stated my point is they were planted a couple years ago, so I would like to know what was the density when they were planted as compared to their density now.
+Ms. Kassel stated my point is they were planted a couple years ago, so I would like to know what the density was when they were planted as compared to their density now.
 Then we will have a better understanding of how well these plants have filled in over the past couple years.